• Reading

 Having lettuce cores at different stages of growth has been a nice teaching tool — it’s really easy to remind a toddler what the lettuce used to look like when you have a freshly cut core sitting alongside the “baby lettuce” that’s been growing for a few weeks.

-So, next time you get out some lettuce to make salad, make sure to save the core!
+So, next time you get out some lettuce to make a salad, make sure to save the core!
 You can include your kids in this indoor gardening project, and it’s not much work so far as cleanup goes.
 If your kids are anything like my son, you will have many requests to see how much the “baby lettuce” has grown over the course of a week.

 Want to see what else we’ve been doing since our garden stopped growing things last fall?